cyrrill/conways-playground/README.md

 This program implementation has some unique features which differntiate it from the classic version.

+- Music: This program uses a sinosoid funtion based on the board state and count to generate some musical notes to add some flare :)

 - Scale: Users can selct a variety of render zooms for their world: `macro`, `large`, `default`, `small`, `micro`

 - Rain: